Baby coming up from under a towel.

 • Doing block feedings.
 Nursing from only one breast for a few hours or feedings is another common treatment method.

-• Dangle feeding (as shown in the picture) can help drain the breasts more efficiently to prevent problems like blocked ducts and mastitis.
+• Dangle feeding can help drain the breasts more efficiently to prevent problems like blocked ducts and mastitis.

 • If you are nursing and pumping, it is essential that you not pump after feedings, as this can increase your supply even further.
 You can hand express just enough milk to be comfortable if uncomfortably engorged.